-Add the the garlic, the rest of the paprika and return the chicken pieces.
+Add the garlic, the rest of the paprika and return the chicken pieces.

 Cover with water or stock and add the tomato and parsley.
 Cover and cook on low heat.

-Reserve 2 cups of gravy and simmer in sauce pan.
+Reserve 2 cups of gravy and simmer in the saucepan.
 Measure the rest and add water or stock to make 4 cups.